 What advice would you give to other Quality Control managers initiating the use of CarbonCure?

 Patrick: First, I would say this: embrace the help.
 I have to admit that it took me a little longer to see the full value, partly because I felt I knew my mixes better than anyone.
 But then I realized that CarbonCure’s Technical Services and Support (TSS) team could help my team in multiple ways.
 For example, as fellow ready mix suppliers can identify, you have very little time to do extra projects, including reshaping your entire mix design catalog -- a huge undertaking.
 Suddenly I realized that with CarbonCure’s deep understanding of concrete they could help us to gather and organize all the test results, provide insights, collaborate with us, and help my team get a handle on all the value that CarbonCure was bringing.

 I would also point out that success requires understanding and buy-in from all departments.
 To accomplish that we do everything we can to communicate the goals of the program, the benefits to the company, and engage each department.
 If we don’t communicate and collaborate properly, we can’t take advantage of each department’s critical expertise and their understanding of how this new technology is best integrated into their systems.

-I strongly recommend leveraging CarbonCure’s TSS team and Market Development team to secure a strong foundation of understanding and education.
-The TSS team helps with commissioning trials, mix optimization, data testing and analysis and optimal CO2 dosing; while the Market Development team provides marketing collateral, spec language, lead sharing and sales and messaging training.
+I strongly recommend leveraging CarbonCure’s TSS team to secure a strong foundation of understanding and education.
+The TSS team helps with commissioning trials, mix optimization, data testing and analysis and optimal CO2 dosing - helping you to speak confidently to the solutions you offer in your marketplace.

 Thank you so much to Patrick for taking the time to speak with us and provide us with these candid, insightful answers.
 For more information about Central Concrete’s experience with CarbonCure, please download their success story.